-Baseline Matters for Issues & Options Data source Between June 2005 and December 2006 in the West Midlands region 67% of all adults attended at least one historic the national average.
-Only 42% of Black and Minority Ethnic adults visited a site, the lowest participation rate in English e, slightly below 56% of those with a limiting disability or illness and 54% from lower socio-economic groups visited historic environmelevels of participation. nent sites.
+Baseline Matters for Issues & Options Data source Between June 2005 and December 2006 in the West Midlands region 67% of all adults attended at least one histor the national average.
+Only 42% of Black and Minority Ethnic adults visited a site, the lowest participation rate in Eng e, slightly below 56% of those with a limiting disability or illness and 54% from lower socio-economic groups visited historic environr evels of participation. ment sites.
 Only Lo ndon had lower There were 4.13 million visits to 84 properties, sites and places in the West Midlands, of which 1.16 million visits we as the Black Country Museum or the Gladstone Pottery Museum.
 There were more visits to this category of attraction (one quarter).
-The majority of visitors (60%) to heritage attractions in this region were local, 14% from overseas and on than anywhere else in England Approximately 319,500 of the 3.5 million National Trust members are residents of the West Midlands region (2007) 2000 Number and percentage of applications refused/amended/conditioned because of adverse impacts on heritage and historic assets.
-2008 30 (6.7%) 2009 21 (5.9%) The above table shows there has been a 30% reduction in the number and percentage of applications refused/ame adverse impacts on heritage and historic assets from 2008 to 2009. nded/conditioned because of 2008 2009 Number and percentage of applications refused/amended/conditioned because of poor design and/or impact on local distinctiveness.
-304 (67.85%) 127 (35.6%) nded/conditioned because of poor The above table shows there has been a 58% reduction in the number and percentage of applications refused/ame design and/or impact on local distinctiveness from 2008 to 2009.
-Social - Redditch's Local Distinctiveness
+The majority of visitors (60%) to heritage attractions in this region were local, 14% from overseas and on than anywhere d 26% from elsewh else in England Approximately 319,500 of the 3.5 million National Trust members are residents of the West Midlands region (2007) a little over 9%.
+2009 Number and percentage of applications refused/amended/conditioned because of adverse impacts on heritage 30 (6.7%) 21 (5.9%) and historic assets. and historic assets.
+The above table shows there has been a 30% reduction in the number and percentage of applications refused/ame adverse impacts on heritage and historic assets from 2008 to 2009. ended/conditioned because of The above table shows there has been a 30% reduction in the number and percentage of applications refused/ame ended/conditioned because of The above table shows there has been a 30% reduction in the number and percentage of applications refused/ame The above table shows there has been a 30% reduction in the number and percentage of applications refused/ame adverse impacts on heritage and historic assets from 2008 to 2009.
+Number and percentage of applications refused/amended/conditioned because of poor design and/or impact on 2008 304 (67.85%) 2009 127 (35.6%) The above table shows there has been a 30% reduction in the number and percentage of applications refused/ame adverse impacts on heritage and historic assets from 2008 to 2009.
+Number and percentage of applications refused/amended/conditioned because of poor design and/or impact on local distinctiveness.
+The above table shows there has been a 58% reduction in the number and percentage of applications refused/amended/amended/conditioned because of poor design and/or impact on local distinctiveness.
+2008 304 (67.85%) 2009 127 (35.6%)